Basic operational characteristics

 For some of the resources, only a subset of the operations is supported.

 Each resource instance or object is assigned a unique identifier when it is created.
 In most cases, the identifier is a 128-bit UUID.
 These identifiers are globally unique within a specific SnapCenter Server.

 After issuing an API call that creates a new object instance, a URL with the associated ID is returned to the caller in the location header of the HTTP response.
 You can extract the identifier and use it on subsequent calls when referring to the resource instance.

 |The content and internal structure of the object identifiers can change at any time.
 You should only use the identifiers on the applicable API calls as needed when referring to the associated objects.|

-The server performs the request immediately and responds with a status code of 200, 201, or 204.
+SnapCenter performs the request immediately and responds with an HTTP status code of 200 or 201 if it is successful.

 Transport Layer Security

-Basic authentication is used for every API transaction.
-An HTTP header, which includes the user name and password in a base64 string, is added to every request.
+At an HTTP level, basic authentication is used for the API transactions.
+An HTTP header with the user name and password in a base64 string is added to each request.